fshowalter/booklog/reviews/0001-the-shining-by-stephen-king.md

 The Overlook Hotel is a large, isolated resort high in the Colorado Rockies.
 In the winter, heavy snow cuts it off from the outside world for weeks or even months at a time.

 Jack Torrence has agreed to move in with his wife and five-year-old son and serve as winter caretaker.
 He thinks the isolation will give him time to work on his play.
-Never mind that the previous caretaker went mad and killed his family before killing himself.
+Never mind that the previous caretaker went mad and killed his family before committing suicide.

 Jack and his wife don't know it, but their son Danny is a burgeoning telepath.
 When they arrive, Danny senses something evil in the hotel.
 He wants to tell his parents but he also senses that his father needs this job and doesn't want to spoil things.
 As winter unfolds and the snow moves in, Danny begins having visions of the more gruesome events in the hotel's past.